 With the addition of two new student cards, students can now choose from three Capital One student cards that offer cash back on purchases with no annual fee: SavorOne Student, Quicksilver Student and Journey Student.

 The Journey Student Rewards from Capital One is not new, but still serves as a solid option in the range of student cards from the issuer.
-New Journey cardholders can earn up to $60 in streaming service subscription credit in addition to the unlimited 1% cash back on every purchase, boosted to 1.25% when paying on time.
+The card’s rewards rate is 1% cash back on all purchases, boosted to 1.25% when paying on time.